How To Professionally Prep Your Files For Screen Printing

-Today I'm going to give a little insight on the best ways that I've found to prep design files for screen printing production.
-In this tutorial we'll cover the steps I take to separate my art and mock it up for print.
+Today I’m going to give a little insight on the best ways on how to screen print shirts professionally with the proper prep design files.
+In this tutorial we’ll cover the steps I take to separate my art and mock it up for print.
 Properly prepping your files for your printers is really the best way to ensure that the print comes out just as you want it, keeping your artistic vision intact.
-Let's get started.
+Let’s get started.

 Section 1: Art Separation

 I work in Illustrator and I’ve found it to be very simple to prep your files once you get the hang of it.
 First things first, make sure your file is set to the full dimensions that you want the final print to be.
 Don’t make the printer resize, or take the chance that they’ll size it differently than you’d like.
 You’re in control of the design, therefore the sizing should be something you set.